 Resources are included on this page that will be useful to board members and management in providing excellent service to the citizens whom we serve.
-From time-to-time, additional items will be added to enhance and strengthen the function of Local Districts and Special Service Districts.
+From time-to-time, additional items will be added to enhance and strengthen the function of Special (independent) Districts and Special Service Districts.
 Please submit comments regarding additional resources that you feel would be of assistance as you govern the affairs of your district.

-Office of the Legislative Auditor General
+Previous Resources from the Legislative Auditor General

-Some years ago, the Legislative Auditor General received a request from the Legislative Audit Committee to review through past legislative audits to see if there were some issues that appeared to repeat themselves in various government entities.
+One 15 years ago, the Legislative Auditor General received a request from the Legislative Audit Committee to review through past legislative audits to see if there were some issues that appeared to repeat themselves in various government entities.
 After conducting the review, it was found that there are at least four problem area that appear, individually or collectively, in many government entities, whether the entities are a state agency, or whether the entity is a county, city, town, local district, special service district, school district or other government entity.